fltk/fltk/README.abi-version.txt

     ... *FIXME* [Add documentation how to use CMake with FLTK].

-    Use CMake option OPTION_ABI_VERSION:STRING=10401 with the command line or set OPTION_ABI_VERSION with one of the CMake GUI programs.
+    Use CMake option FLTK_ABI_VERSION:STRING=10401 with the command line or set FLTK_ABI_VERSION with one of the CMake GUI programs.

     Then start the build process in the IDE solution of your choice.
 This will run the build with the defined ABI version.